If you bake sourdough, you've probably been told this sentence at least once:

 "Just discard half your starter."

-Sourdough discard isn’t waste by nature.
-Excessive discard is a sign that your feeding strategy doesn’t match your actual baking needs.
+Sourdough discard isn't waste by nature.
+Excessive discard is a sign that your feeding strategy does not match your actual baking needs.
 Once you understand why discard exists, the guilt — and the waste — disappears.

 What Is Sourdough Discard, Really?